hdShang/arxiv-daily/docs/cs-CV/2025-10-01/papers/251001370v1-spus-a-lightweight-and-parameter-efficient-foundation-model-for-pdes.md

 ---
 layout: default
-title: SPUS: A Lightweight and Parameter-Efficient Foundation Model for PDEs
+title: "SPUS: A Lightweight and Parameter-Efficient Foundation Model for PDEs"
 ---

 # SPUS: A Lightweight and Parameter-Efficient Foundation Model for PDEs